How to Grow a Tea Garden (And 10 Herbs to Plant)

 Herbal garden with herbs in pots.
 Credit: Pixfix

 2. Lemon balm belongs to the mint family, too.
-It really does have lemon-scented leaves and makes a soothing evening tea It’s listed for zones 4 and 5, and less hardy than other mints.
+It really does have lemon-scented leaves and makes a soothing evening tea.
+It’s listed for zones 4 and 5 and is less hardy than other mints.
 A rooted cutting will overwinter indoors.

 3. Chamomile has small, daisy-like flowers that have long been used in Europe for tea.
 The tea is earthy with hints of apple and floral sweetness.
 It has a light, palatable taste that most people favor.

-5. Lemon Verbena (Aloysia triphylla) is has a strong lemon flavor, closest to a lemon oil.
-This woody shrub prefers full sun and a light, well-drained soil.
+5. Lemon Verbena (Aloysia triphylla) has a strong lemon flavor, similar to lemon oil.
+This woody shrub prefers full sun and light, well-drained soil.
 It’s hardy only in zones 10 and 11.

 6. With Bee Balm, another member of the mint family, both the colorful flowers and the leaves can be used to make a flavorful tea that tastes of citrus and spice.